smartmohan20/xlauncher-client/docs/setup/INSTALLATION_GUIDE.md

 ## **React Vite Application Installation Guide**

-This guide will help you set up and run the Learnify React Vite application on your local machine.
+This guide will help you set up and run the Xlauncher Client React Vite application on your local machine.

 ### Step 1: Prerequisites